evendis/cancannible_demo/README.md

 Tests are written with [RSpec](https://www.relishapp.com/rspec/rspec-rails/docs) and are found in the [./spec](./spec) folder.

 Only tests that specifically demonstrate cancannible-related behaviour are included, to avoid confusing the issue.

+## Implementation Notes

+The application uses [haml](http://haml.info/) for convenience and clarity.
+There's no dependency however; all this works fine with ERB or other view styles.

+I'm also using [inherited_resources](https://github.com/josevalim/inherited_resources) for automatic RESTful bahaviour.
+Yes, it is officially deprecated, but I've yet to find anything that is better than "zero code"!

+However, you may not agree (and maybe I'll change my mind one day), so the [customers_controller.rb](./app/controllers/customers_controller.rb) provides an example of how this all works with plain old controllers and standard ERB.